Organized marketers are 674% more successful than disorganized marketers.

 - Task management to develop strategic plans of action to get the desired outcomes.

-- Timeline planning, which includes setting reasonable deadlines that allow for unexpected delays and managing stakeholder expectations.
+- Timeline planning includes setting reasonable deadlines that allow for unexpected delays and managing stakeholder expectations.
 On any given project, you’ll likely have multiple people working on different pieces of the greater whole.

 - Familiarity with marketing project management tools like CoSchedule.
 You’ll have one dashboard to store project info and to-dos.
 The result?
 Frictionless teamwork and campaign execution.